 -

-SI additional focus: Budget 2025–26 highlights, economic survey data, India’s GDP growth rate, current account deficit, trade balance.
+SI additional depth: Budget 2025–26 highlights, Economic Survey data, India’s GDP growth rate, current account deficit, trade balance.
+SI questions go meaningfully deeper on economic policy and governance than Constable.

 General Science (10–12 Questions)